Search sheldonbrown.com and sheldonbrown.org

 Deshaker is a highly configurable image-stabilization plugin which produces excellent results with bicycle video.
 You must change the settings, though!

-By default, VirtualDub saves in .AVI format, but with some plugins and a workarounds, it can save to .MP4, which makes smaller files and works better in video editors.
+By default, VirtualDub saves in .AVI format, but with some plugins and a workaround, it can save to .MP4, which makes smaller files and works better in video editors.

 An article on another site -- helpful with old tapes.